 Latina nose job patient of Dr. Naderi, underwent a closed Hispanic Rhinoplasty to unveil the beauty of her eyes.

 Many Plastic Surgeons do use silicone, Medpor, Gortex, or other “plastic” implants in the nose as a quick fix.
 These cases are usually very quick, inexpensive, with immediate results and minimal swelling and down time, often performed under local anesthesia in the office setting.
 While some patients do achieve great aesthetic results using these techniques, many end up with noses that simply look fake and imbalanced.
-Others end up with implants that clearly show their edges.
+Others end up with implants that visibly show their edges.
 Some end up with implants that are mobile and shift.
 And a portion end up with horrific infections of their implants, resulting in extrusion or significant permanent scarring.
-Even the patients, who achieve the nice immediate results, are essentially sitting on “ticking time bombs” that could at any time in the future become dislodged, extruded or infected.
+Even the patients who achieve the nice immediate results, are essentially sitting on “ticking time bombs” that could at any time in the future become dislodged, extruded, or infected.

 – Small short nasal bones